 5.Click OK to close the Folder Options window.
 The settings for Simple File Sharing are now updated; no computer reboot is required.

-2.Enabling Simple File Sharing prevents the ability to assign user-level passwords to shares.
+Tips: 1.The Simple File Sharing checkbox should be at or near the bottom of the Advanced Settings list in the My Computer Folder Options.2.Enabling Simple File Sharing prevents the ability to assign user-level passwords to shares.
 When Simple File Sharing is enabled on a computer, remote users will not be prompted for a password when accessing that computer's shares.

 3.If the Windows XP Professional computer is part of a Windows domain rather than a Windows workgroup, this process for enabling or disabling Simple File Sharing has no effect.
 Simple File Sharing always remains disabled for computers joined to domains.